-Definition of self-production and -consumption
+Definition of distributed production and self-consumption

 The Norwegian Regulation of Grid Operations (Ministry of Petroleum and Energy Norway, 2018), gives prosumers the right to be connected to the grid (NVE, 2019f).
 Prosumers ("plusskunder") are defined as "end users with consumption and production behind the meter, from which no more than 100 kW is put into the grid at any time.
 A prosumer may not have a licensed power plant or licensed trade behind the meter".